NATURAL GAS LIQUIDS (NGLs)

 One processing plant (Chalmette) with capacity of 54 MMcf/d

-The Refinery Services segment consists of a refinery off-gas processing and O-grade NGL fractionation complex located along the Mississippi River refinery corridor in southern Louisiana that cryogenically processes refinery off-gas and fractionates the O-grade NGL stream into its higher value components.
-The O-grade fractionator located in Geismar, Louisiana is connected by approximately 80 miles of pipeline to the Chalmette processing plant with a lateral into Convent.
-The Geismar fractionator also receives and processes up to 2,000 bpd of raw mix via tank truck and railcar.
+Refinery Services consists of a refinery off-gas processing unit and an O-grade NGL fractionation / Refinery-Grade Propylene (“RGP”) splitting complex located along the Mississippi River refinery corridor in southern Louisiana.
+The off-gas processing unit cryogenically processes refinery off-gas, and the fractionation / RGP splitting complex fractionates the streams into higher value components.
+The O-grade fractionator and RGP splitting complex, located in Geismar, Louisiana, is connected by approximately 103 miles of pipeline to the Chalmette processing plant, which has a processing capacity of 54 MMcf/d.

 Refinery Services: Brian Webb 713-989-2319